davidprice10/RestfulCRUDapp/README.md

-# Restful CRUD app
-A simple CRUD application using Entity Framework Core
+# A simple CRUD application using Entity Framework Core